Teacher Training Secondary Science with Physics PGCE with QTS 2013-14

 1 year full-time

-5 places for entry in September 2012 (this number may be subject to change)
+2 for entry in September 2013 (you will study with other teacher training students, including those training to teach biology and chemistry). (this number may be subject to change)

-* Criminal Records Bureau, General Teaching Council and medical checks.
-There is a charge (currently £44 as at January 2012) for the criminal records bureau clearance check.
+• A satisfactory Disclosure and Barring Service (DBS, formerly Criminal Records Bureau) and medical check.
+There is a charge (currently £44) as of December 2012.
 You don't need to do anything before you apply; we will let you know what you need to do during the application process.

 If you are not sure if teaching is the career for you, we offer robust interviews which give a strong indication of those who will enjoy teaching.
 If you do not presently have experience in schools, do make sure that you gain some experience.